Resources at the IBRC

 To view a map of the lab space, click here.

-The IBRC offers a Research Assistant Program to faculty, post-docs, and graduate student researchers who have used our lab before.
+student researchers who have used our lab before.
 This program offers an opportunity for Duke undergraduate students to be matched with a researcher for a semester-long volunteer research assistantship.

 Before each term (Fall, Spring, and Summer I) the IBRC recruits and screens undergraduate applicants for our available research assistantships.
 (If you are interested in applying to be an RA, see the Research Assistant Program for more information)